 Pep’s Musical Bar opened in 1951 under the ownership of William “Bill” Gerson.
 Pep’s was one of Philadelphia’s most celebrated jazz spots.
-Gerson brought in national jazz, blues, R&B and soul greats, including Jimmy Rushing, Nina Simone, Dinah Washington and Yusef Lateef.
+Gerson brought in national jazz, blues, R&B and soul greats, including Jimmy Rushing, Quincy Jones, Dinah Washington and Yusef Lateef.

 Philly favorite John Coltrane frequently performed at Pep’s, including on September 18, 1964.